Special routes of U.S. Route 14: Brookings bypass route

-U.S. Route 14 Bypass is a bypass route of US 14 along the northern edge of Brookings, South Dakota.
+U.S. Highway 14 Bypass (US 14 Byp.) is a bypass route of US 14 along the northern edge of Brookings, South Dakota.
 The bypass route begins at a partial interchange with US 14 and travels eastward in a somewhat straight line.
 After meeting and passing I-29, the route begins to curve south before ending at US 14.

 Dodge Center business loop

-U.S. Highway 14 Business (US 14 Bus.) is a business loop of US 14 in Dodge Center.
-The business route begins at a roundabout diamond interchange and travels northeast alongside MN 56.
+U.S. Highway 14 Business (US 14 Bus.) is a business loop of US 14 in Dodge Center, Minnesota.
+The business route begins at a dogbone interchange and travels northeast alongside Minnesota State Highway 56 (MN 56).
 After around 1.7 mi, US 14 Bus. turns east off from MN 56 and begins curving southeast.
 The business route runs concurrently with County Road 34 along the way eastward.
 In Dodge Center, the road becomes Highway Street.
 At the town limit east of Dodge Center, the route turns south and joins back with US 14.